-- Sear meat on all sides in a little oil in a Dutch Oven (or whatever pan you’ll be stewing in) until deep brown.
+- Sear meat on all sides in a bit of oil in a Dutch Oven (or whatever pan you’ll be stewing) until deep brown.
 Set the meat aside.

 - Deglaze with liquid - beef stock, chicken stock, water, wine, beer - whatever the recipe, or your taste, calls for.

 - Add the meat back to the pan.
 Pour enough liquid to cover the meat, and bring it to a simmer.